 Photojournals and videos

 As a semi-avid photographer, I attempt to document my excursions visually and with an accompanying narrative.
 I will make these available from time to time here.
 You can also find many of them throughout this site.
 You may also be interested in my photography and adventure website: idahovisions.com.
 Please note that I maintain the copyrights of all photos on this and other photo sites.
 You may not download, print, or reproduce them without permission, but please do ask!
-Check out the media page on this site for more information and links.
+I'm happy to share my photos for personal use including high resolution digital images.